7 Core Product Design Skills

 1

-Completes design tasks on time with tools like Jira or Asana.
+Completes design tasks on time using tools like Jira or Asana.

 2